johnnycyberseed/ibm-zk/pages/Von Neumann Machine.md

 - ## Memory
 	- a linear array of cells numbered from 1 to _n_
-	- use to store both data and program (known as a [[stored program]]) -
+	- use to store both data and program (known as a [[stored program]])
+- ## Data Flow
+	- Data flows only from/to Output Units/Input
+	-